gurmindersingh12/Python-Histogram-App/README.md

 4. Legend Position: Select the position for the legend.
 Options include: `upper right`, `upper left`, `lower right`, `lower left`, `center`, and `best`.

+#### E. Specific Options Based on Plot Type
+1. Histogram
+1.1.
+Bins: Use the slider to select the number of bins for the histogram.
+1.2.
+Orientation: Choose between vertical or horizontal orientation for the histogram bars.

+2. Bar Chart
+Category Ranges:
+2.1.
+Define minimum and maximum values for the first and last categories.
+2.2.
+Select the number of categories using the slider.
+2.3.
+The application will dynamically create bins and labels for each category ran

+#### F. Generate Plot

+After setting all options, click the Generate Plot button.
+The plot will be displayed in the Streamlit application window.

+#### G. Download Plot

+After generating the plot, a Download button will appear.
+Click the button to save the plot as a high-resolution TIFF file.

+### Example Workflow

+1. Upload a `CSV file` with columns containing numeric data you want to visualize.
+2. Select Bar Chart as the plot type.
+3. Choose columns, customize the color and title, and define category ranges (e.g., 0-25%, 26-50%, etc.).
+4. Click Generate Plot to visualize.
+5. Download the plot as a TIFF file if desired.